 We use the information we collect to operate and improve our website, applications, and provide customer support.
 We do not share personal information with outside parties, except to provide specific services.

 Any information you choose to send us through email or our customer support system may pass through and be stored on a variety of intermediate services.

 Third-Party Data Processors

-Your Secure Data and Service Data are held by third party data processors, who provide us with hosting and other infrastructure services.
+Your Service Data are held by third party data processors, who provide us with hosting and other infrastructure services.

 Your Responsibilities for Protecting Your Data

-When you create an insomnia account you create a password.
-For your protection, you should create a strong and unique password to ensure that it is not easily guessed.
-You should also keep a copy in a safe place because future access to your Secure Data depends on your password.
+When you create an Insomnia account you create a passphrase.
+For your protection, you should create a strong and unique passphrase to ensure that it is not easily guessed.
+You should also keep a copy in a safe place because future access to your project data depends on your passphrase.

-We will never ask you for your password at any time and you should never send it to us.
+We will never ask you for your passphrase at any time and you should never send it to us.

-Your Right to Knowing to What We Know
+Your Right to Know to What We Know